prefab-cloud/prefab-cloud-js/README.md

 ## Usage in your test suite

-In your test suite, you probably want to skip the `prefab.init` altogether and instead use `prefab.setConfig` to setup your test state.
+In your test suite, you probably want to skip the `prefab.init` altogether and instead use `prefab.setConfig` to set up your test state.

 ```javascript
 it('shows the turbo button when the feature is enabled', () => {